 How do you cook arepas?

 You can incorporate almost any flavoring and coloring agents into the dough.
+I make arepas enriched with eggs and cheese and they are to-die-for!
 In that sense, your imagination is the limit.
 This post, however, is about plain and simple Venezuelan arepas.

 Can arepas be frozen?